Jarhsay/BFOR519---Compromised-Server/README.md

 # Evidence:
 Dozens of segfaults in sshd at the same memory address (RIP 8048e33), all within seconds, pointing to exploit attempts or binary corruption.
-Evidence: The clustering of crashes across multiple PIDs shows instability triggered by repeated malicious inputs, not random system errors.
+The clustering of crashes across multiple PIDs shows instability triggered by repeated malicious inputs, not random system errors.

 ![Alt text](Analysis/Screenshots/sshd_segfaults.jpg)